theearlofsandwich/jquerytheme/README.md

 jquerytheme
 ===========

-Swaps jQuery version by template.
+Drupal module to swap jQuery version by template.

+Currently hardcodes the jQuery version.